anishsarum/nexus/README.md

 **Note:** The override file is only used for development.
 For production, use only `docker-compose.yml` and your proxy config.

+## Security

+- Passwords are securely hashed using bcrypt before storage; plain text passwords are never saved.
+- User authentication is handled via JWT tokens for stateless and secure sessions.
+- Sensitive configuration (e.g., secrets, API keys) is managed through environment variables and never hardcoded.
+- All source code is public for transparency and auditability.

 ## Next Steps